donotfold/DomParticles/README.md

 # DOM Particles
 Want flying content on your site?
-Please don't... it's terrible.
-But still, if you really want, feel free to use my Particles script.
+Use my Particles script.

 ## Init
 Add a DOM element to your first parameter (or a string to an id or something you can select with a querySelector).
 With the second parameter you can hack the defaults.